p4535992/foundryvtt-automated-polymorpher/README.md

 ### If you want to buy me a coffee [![alt-text](https://img.shields.io/badge/-Patreon-%23ff424d?style=for-the-badge)](https://www.patreon.com/p4535992)

-### NOTE: The module is been "removed" from the official module list for avoid code issues with the [automated-evocations](https://github.com/theripper93/automated-evocations), given this caveat the rest of the code not inherent to the selection panel is under MIT, GPL-3.0 License, CC BY-NC-SA 4.0 and CC BY 3.0 license or the , if anyone plans to retake the module let them know first at [theRipper93](https://github.com/theripper93) to avoid problems.
+# NOTE: The module is ABBANDONED and is been "removed" from the official module list for avoid license issues with the module [automated-evocations](https://github.com/theripper93/automated-evocations), if anyone plans to retake the module let them know first at [theRipper93](https://github.com/theripper93) to avoid any kind of problems.

 ### [BETA] Due to several issues that I cannot solve (details on the github project), the module has been categorized as beta, there is an open commission on the league server for anyone interested.

-A user interface to manage the polymorph feature of Dnd5e with summoning animations.
+A user interface to manage the polymorph feature for summoning with animations.

 **Note: This is module is inspired from the  wonderful work done by [theRipper93](https://github.com/theripper93) with its [automated-evocations](https://github.com/theripper93/automated-evocations) module.
 If you want to support more modules of this kind, I invite you to go and support his patreon**